mark-marshall/HTTP-AJAX/README.md

 React | Axios | Styled Components

 ## Installer
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts

-In the **Roote** directory, you can run:
+In the **Root** directory, you can run:

 #### `yarn start`

 Launches the node server with nodemon on Port 5000.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the **Friends** directory, you can run: